emmaroche/emmaroche.github.io/README.md

 ### GitHub Repo for Careers-Guidance-App-FYP: [Careers Guidance iOS App](https://github.com/emmaroche/Careers-Guidance-App-FYP.git)

+#### Overview:

 The Careers Guidance App is an iOS mobile application that I am developing for my Final Year Project.
 The app is written in Swift and SwiftUI using XCode.
 This app is currently still being worked on.

-#### Abstract:

 The Careers Guidance App is designed to serve as a career guidance assistant for people in search of a third level undergraduate course in the Republic of Ireland.
 In order to help provide the user with the necessary information and support during their course search, the app includes a course matching questionnaire.
 Similar to a personality test, this questionnaire asks the user questions related to their interests and skills, both personal and academic.
 Once the user completes the questionnaire, course suggestions are generated that best match to their personality traits, skills and interests.
 The suggested courses are analysed based on the responses the user provided throughout the questionnaire.